Motorsports with Emily: How to Indycar

 Palou celebrates winning his third NTT IndyCar Series championship.
 He finished P11 at the Nashville Grand Prix.

 Motorsports are undergoing a truly transformative time.
-Between Netflix producing shows like Formula 1: Drive to Survive and 100 Days to Indy a new younger audience is stumbling across the vast world.
+Between Netflix producing shows like Formula 1: Drive to Survive and 100 Days to Indy, a new, younger audience is stumbling across the vast world.

 Live music, affordable tickets, good times and a nice vacation make attending an IndyCar Grand Prix worth it for athletes and sports lovers alike!
 I can confidently say that I was not bored once throughout my time there.

-I highly recommend going, you never know who you will run into at a Shell gas station!
+I highly recommend going; you never know who you will run into at a Shell gas station!

 Previous